 After sleeping with your neck pillow for hours, your neck will most likely become pretty stiff!
 Neck rolls can help relieve tension and pain in your neck and upper back.

-Ankle rolls are another simple exercise for any long flight, especially if you cannot walk about the cabin.
+Ankle rolls are more ways to stretch on an airplane, especially if you cannot walk about the cabin.

 Maybe the passenger next to you is asleep, or the fasten your seatbelt sign is on.
 You can do ankle rolls without breaking any top airplane travel mistakes, or disturbing your neighbor!